The debut novel in the Kit Stitcher series

 About the author Ant Friz

-Ant got his start writing horror stories on Reddit, where one of his earliest — a dark piece about a chatbot that convinces a man to take his own life — went viral after readers mistook it for a true account.
+Ant began writing horror on Reddit, where an early story about a chatbot that convinces a man to take his own life went viral after readers mistook it for a true account.

-That story, B-Bot, sparked thousands of reactions and made him realize he wanted to create something larger.
+That story, B-Bot, drew thousands of reactions and pushed him toward something larger.

-The idea for Kit Stitcher came years later, from a strange concept: what if God had gone missing — not out of neglect, but because something had happened to Him?
-And what if He left behind clues, scattered in plain sight, waiting to be found?
+The idea for Kit Stitcher came years later from a simple question: what if God had gone missing—not out of neglect, but because something had happened to Him?
+And what if the clues were left behind in plain sight?

-That seed grew into a cosmic mystery about empathy, pain, and a girl who feels too much.
+That question grew into a cosmic mystery about empathy, pain, and a girl who feels too much.

-He lives with his wife and two cats, who are the only ones allowed to edit his work.
+He lives with his wife and four cats, who remain the only ones allowed to edit his work.

 Readings From the Novel